IamZenDevX/Online-Shopping/README.md

 <h2 align="left"> 1.
 Database Structure</h2>

-The platform will require a relational database to manage User And Tasks .
+The platform will require a relational database to manage Users,Storemanager,Product,Cart,PlaceOrder,Watchlist,Comment and Category .
 Below is a proposed database structure with the key tables.

 ### **Tables**: